bpetermann/ts-a11y/README.md

 ## Future Features

-Expansion to support `.tsx` files, ensuring accessibility best practices are maintained in React/TypeScript projects as well.
+Support for .tsx files will continue to expand, ensuring accessibility best practices are maintained across both standard HTML and React/TypeScript projects.

 ## Installation